MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-log-search-faq.md

 ## Dashboards

 ### Question: Can I still use dashboards in an upgraded workspace?
-You can continue to use dashboards that you created before your workspace was upgraded, but you cannot edit those dashboards or create new ones.
-You can continue to create and edit views with [View Designer](log-analytics-view-designer.md).
+You can continue to use any tiles that you added to **My Dashboard ** before your workspace was upgraded, but you cannot edit those tiles or add new ones.
+You can continue to create and edit views with [View Designer](log-analytics-view-designer.md) and also create dashboard in the Azure portal.

 ## Log searches